revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 f.close()
 ```

-- The above code opens a file in write mode and then rewrites the file it contain "Python is interpreted language".
+- The above code opens a file in write mode and then rewrites the file ans it contains "Python is interpreted language".

 </details>

 ---

-4.What are the similarity and  difference between a+ and w+?
+4.What are the similarities and differences between a+ and w+?

 <details><summary><b>Show Answer</b></summary>

 - **Similarity**: In both the modes, we can do read and write operations.
-- **Difference**: In w+ mode file will be truncated(previous data lost) while in a+ mode,file's existing data will not be deleted and new data will be added at the end of the file.
+- **Difference**: In w+ mode, file will be truncated(previous data is lost) while in a+ mode,file's existing data will not be deleted and new data will be added at the end of the file.

 </details>